Monthly Archives: August 2017

 Why do birds look fat in winter and thin in the summer?
 Have they lost weight?

-Underneath their smooth outer feathers birds wear down coats all year long.
-The down keeps them especially warm when they fluff it out to hold more heat next to the skin.
-This fluffing makes them look fat on cold winter days.
+Underneath their smooth outer feathers, birds wear down coats all year long.
+The down is warmer when it is fluffed out to hold heated air near the skin.
+Our puffy down coats use the same principle.
+Both we and the birds look fat on cold winter days.

-When it’s hot, they can’t take off their down coats so they force hot air out of the down by compressing their outer feathers.
+When it’s hot, birds cannot take off their down coats so they force hot air out of the down feathers by compressing their outer feathers and squeezing down the fluff.
 This makes them look thin.
+It is counter intuitive to us because tight clothing makes us feel hot so we wear loose clothing in the heat.

 The cardinal on the left, above, is not the thinnest one I’ve ever seen.
 Cris Hamilton took his picture in May when the temperature was pleasant.
-He’ll look considerably thinner this month.
+He’d look considerably thinner this month.

 It’s just another way that birds cope with heat.